 The three-tier health insurance program was implemented as an innovative approach that holds costs down as it creates incentives for health plans to reduce their costs to the state, and encourages employees in the state to choose the health plans that are most efficient in providing quality health care.
 Each health plan is rated and placed in a tier based on providing the most cost-effective, quality care (as determined by ETF).
 Health plans in the same tier have been determined to be within certain thresholds in their level of providing cost-effective, quality care.

 (State and Grad only) No, all IYC Health Plans or IYC HDHPs are required to offer the Uniform Medical Benefits (this includes WEA Trust and SMP).
 Premium rates and tier placement may vary because of many factors:

-Also, members who enroll in the Uniform Dental Benefit plan will have a slightly higher premium than members who opt-out of the plan.
-The IYC Access Health Plan will continue to offer benefits
+Also, members who enroll in the Uniform Dental Benefit plan will have a slightly higher premium than members who decline dental.

 All group premium rates change at the same time, January 1 of each year.
 The monthly cost of all health plans will be announced during the It's Your Choice Open Enrollment period.

 (State and Grad only) No. The Group Insurance Board will not allow such a plan into the program.
 This is verified by our collection of data from the Consumer Assessment of Health Plans (CAHPS) survey, the Health Plan Employer Data and Information Set (HEDIS) and other quality measures.
-Health plans that do not make Tier 1 placement are those that are less cost effective in managing care, costs and quality.
+Health plans that do not make Tier 1 placement are those that are less cost effective than the Tier 1 health plans in managing care, costs and quality.